abstractmachines/mean-stack-js-express-node-full-stack/README.md

 <strong>All users should be logging in with public/private keys, not with passwords.</strong>

-To do this, you will need to work with nginx's <strong>sshd_config</strong> file to:
+To do this, you will need to work with Ubuntu's <strong>sshd_config</strong> OpenSSH daemon config file to:
- 1. temporarily enable password logins (change "no" to "yes") to set the proper public/private keys by
+ 1. temporarily enable password logins (change "no" to "yes") to set the proper public/private keys
  2. copying the keys from local to AWS via  <strong>ssh-copy-id.</strong>
  3. Once you're done setting up keys and access on the server, ensure that you disable password authentication (change it to no in aforementioned server settings).
  4. Try it out, you should be able to shell in without passwords.